 Bug 120164: Implement negative spacing for <mspace> (I have an experimental patch).

 Bug 85730: Implement <mpadded>, which is also used by MathML generators to do some tweaking of formulas.
 I have only done some experiments, that would be a generalization of <mspace>

-hrefattribute ; well I guess the name is explicit enough to understand what it is used for!
+Bug 85733: Implement the href attribute ; well I guess the name is explicit enough to understand what it is used for!
 I only have some experimental patch here too.
 That would be mimicing what is done in SVG or HTML.

 Bug 120059 and

 bug 100626: Implement <maction> (at least partially) and <semantics>,

 which have been asked by long-time MathML users Jacques Distler and Michael Kohlhase.
 I have patches ready for that and this could be fixed relatively soon, I just need to find time to finish the work.